kanthrishav/cv_ml_dl_ai/jetson-orin-nano/README.md

  - Ethernet : 1 x RJ45 Gigabit Ethernet
  - USB connector : 4 x USB 3.2 Type A connector, 1 x USB-C port for only data
  - Camera port : 2 x CSI Camera (MIPI CSI-2)
- - Storage : microSD card slot, NVMe M.2 2242/2280 SSD slot
+ - Storage : microSD card slot, NVMe M.2 2242/2280 PCIe Gen3 SSD slot
  - Display :  1 x Dsiplay Port 1.2

 Before proceeding towards the setup, I will provide a way to starting with this board activated for highest performance.
 I went down multiple routes mainly to explore.
 So, I will say this - for running any kind of LLM/VLM models you will need the following :